the-refinery/baseline/README.md

 ## Modular CSS

 The style sheets have been structured with modularity in mind to make it easy to add new features and components while ensuring the code base is easy to maintain over time.
-The structure has borrowed a lot from [Jonathan Snook's SMACSS](http://smacss.com) (Scalable and Modular CSS) approach.
-The stylesheets are broken down into four main sections:
+The structure has borrowed a lot from [Jonathan Snook's SMACSS](http://smacss.com) (Scalable and Modular CSS) approach and so the stylesheets are broken down into four main sections:

 ### Base

 **Base** styles are the foundation of the site.
 In this directory you will find the following:

-- `_base.scss` - Style sheet where the styles are applied to an element using the element selector
+- `_base.scss` - This style sheet contains the styles are applied directly to elements using an element selector
 - `_settings.scss` - This style sheet includes site-wide settings such as colors, fonts, widths, etc.
-- `_helpers.scss` - This is where you would place any Sass mixins, functions or extends that are not present in Bourbon
+- `_helpers.scss` - This is where you would place any Sass mixins, functions or extends (that are also not present in Bourbon)
 - `_content.scss` - This is where universal text and content styles reside

 ### Layout